samir755/technical_test_infra/README.md

 ## Pro tips
 It's recommanded to create at begining an empty Ubuntu VM, try and launch command, and then add command line in `install.sh`

-You can install in silent mode with `-y` command : `apt-get -y upgrade`.
+You can install in silent mode linux with `-y` command and `--no-interaction` for Composer.

 Good Luck ! :airplane: